 Federal Rules for Home and Community-Based Services

-The Center for Medicare and Medicaid Services requires Home and Community-Based Services follow certain rules.
-States must follow and enforce these rules to maintain waiver services.
-These rules are known as the HCBS Setting rules.
+The Centers for Medicare and Medicaid Services has rules for providing Home and Community-Based Services.
+These rules are known as the HCBS Settings rules.
+We must follow and enforce these rules to maintain waiver services.

 • Overview: This video explains why and where the HCBS Settings Rules are in place.